AndreinaSoto/AndreinaSoto.github.io/_pages/Digital-Humanities.md

 ## [Archives Initiative: Neogranadina & UC Santa Barbara.
 Project Contributor, 2018-  ](https://neogranadina.org/procesamiento/0-empieza-aca)
  Neogranadina’s educational platform for volunteers who contribute with the processing of digitized volumes.
 I currently supervise the progress of our volunteers and their interaction of this platform.

-## Equiano takes Social Media.
+## Olaudah Equiano takes Social Media.
 Project Creator, 2017-2018.
 Based on Olaudah Equiano's (1745?-1797) autobiography, I assigned my World history students with the task of bringing Olaudah's story to social media.
 Students were in charge of creating posts based on the autobiography that reflect ideas about freedom and enslavement, and the Atlantic world.
 Students also needed convey the reasoning behind their posts and the images they are using.
 This exercise was intended to engage students with a historical narratives and adapt them to a contemporary audience.
 You can follow Oulaudah on [**Twitter**](https://twitter.com/equiano_o) and [**instagram**](https://www.instagram.com/equiano_o/?hl=en).